legal blog

 Call us at (312) 236-2900 to set up a free consultation today.

-Whether you make a first-party or third-party claim, you should only give out basic information and consult an attorney right away.
-Our attorneys at Staver Accident Injury Lawyers, P.C. have years of experience negotiating with insurance companies in order to help our clients receive the maximum compensation for their injuries and damages.
+At Staver Accident Injury Lawyers, our Chicago car attorneys have spent years negotiating with insurance companies in order to help our clients receive the maximum compensation for their injuries and damages.

 When you’re up against insurance companies who aren’t concerned with giving you fair compensation, you should hire a skilled lawyer.
 Our attorneys at Staver Accident Injury Lawyers, P.C. have negotiated with countless insurance companies on the behalf of our clients.
 We will help you pursue the compensation you need to repair your car, pay your medical bills, and fully recover from your crash.

 Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
-Call us today at (312) 236-2900 to schedule a free consultation.
+Call us today at (312) 236-2900 or fill out our online contact form to schedule a free consultation.

 Free Consultation